Substra/substra/references/sdk.md

 Args:
     profile_name (typing.Optional[str], optional): Name of the profile to load.
-        Defaults to None.
+        Defaults to 'default'.
     config_path (typing.Union[str, pathlib.Path, None], optional): Path to the
         configuration file.
-Defaults to None.
+Defaults to '~/.substra'.
     tokens_path (typing.Union[str, pathlib.Path, None], optional): Path to the tokens file.
-        Defaults to None.
+        Defaults to '~/.substra-tokens'.
     token (typing.Optional[str], optional): Token to use for authentication (will be used instead of any token found at tokens_path).
 Defaults to None. retry_timeout (int, optional): Number of seconds before attempting a retry call in case of timeout.
 Defaults to 5 minutes.

 Returns:
-    [type]: [description]
+    Client: The new client.

 ## add_data_sample
 ```python